sourcegraph/code-intel-extensions/extensions/typescript/README.md

 +       name: yarn-config
 ```

-## Configuration

-### Support for dependencies on private packages and git repositories
+## Support for dependencies on private packages and git repositories

 Dependencies on private npm packages and private registries is supported by setting the `typescript.npmrc` setting.
 It contains the same key/value settings as your `.npmrc` file in your home folder, and therefor supports the same scoping to registries and package scopes.